Why am I being asked to prove my age online?

 If sites don’t comply, Ofcom, the regulatory body, can impose fines of up to £18 million or 10% of their qualifying worldwide revenue (whichever is greater).

-Why are websites asking for stricter age verification instead of a simple tickbox?
+Why are websites asking for stricter age checks instead of a simple tickbox?

 Until recently, most websites simply asked you to tick a box confirming you were over 18.
 But this is something anyone could do.
 Kids bypassed it in seconds, leaving children exposed to content and experiences they shouldn’t have had access to.